cataseven/Summary-Card/README.md

         icon: mdi:water-percent-alert
         color: red
       # Style for when the water level is at 0.
-      - condition: equal # Condition based on the sensor's value.
+      - condition: if_any_equal # Condition based on the sensor's value.
         value: 0 # The value to compare against.
         text: Water Level is 0
         secondary_text: Secure